Plan Ahead for 2026: Health Insurance at Curry Health Center

 - If you’re eligible, consider applying for Montana Medicaid or the HIPP program for additional support.
 If you haven’t done so already, contact the Student Insurance Advocate to apply for the HIPP program.

-We can submit claims to Indian Health Services on your behalf.
-Just let the receptionist know before your appointment.
+We can submit claims to Purchased/Referred Care (PRC) on your behalf.
+Students should seek prior approval from PRC to be seen at Curry Health Center.
+Please let the receptionist know before your appointment.

 Questions?